Void-Monarch/Find-My-Way/README.md

        ├── models
        └── etc.......
    ```
-6. Now you can run the project useing the following commands:
+6. Now you can run the project using the following commands:
    ```bash
    npm run start
    ```